CourseReps/ECEN489-Spring2015/Project1/Team2/PromiscuousBox/readme.md

 ### Some things to keep in mind...
-* This program returns MAC addresses and timestamps ONLY
+* Because speed is key, this program ONLY logs MAC addresses and timestamps -- it does not perform any other operations
-* Viewing IP traffic and sniffing data would require us to be attached to a network
+* If there is a lot of traffic, use the **-s** flag to suppress writing to the screen (reduces overhead a by LOT)
 * If you are attached to a network and do NOT choose monitor mode, it will show IP traffic (but won't log it to a file)
 * Timestamps are in seconds + microseconds, returned from the wireless device through PCAP
-* Because speed is key, this program ONLY logs and does not perform any other operations
-* The program creates multiple log files so a second program can come in and do the heavy lifting with minimal delay
+* The program creates multiple files so another program can come in and do the heavy lifting without interrupting the sniffer
-* It was written on top of an old packet counter I wrote many moons ago, so pardon any spaghetti you find
+* It was written on top of an old packet counter I wrote many moons ago, so pardon any spaghetti